GioF71/upplay-docker/README.md

 ## Why

 Not all distros have a upplay package available.
 For arch and derived, there is an AUR package, but it does not look good at least on my Gnome desktop: borders are missing.
-And, you might not be comfortable installing an AUR package.
+Or, you might simply not be comfortable installing an AUR package.

 ## Prerequisites